 My Wax Stamp Keeps Sticking

-Your sealing wax is too hot, or you haven't cooled your wax stamp enough.
+The sealing wax is too hot, or the wax stamp hasn't cooled enough.
 Leave your wax stamp on the ice pack longer between seals or give some time for the wax to cool before pressing.

 There Is Wax Stuck In My Stamp

-Pour some sealing wax and make a wax seal, this should remove any leftover wax.
+Pour some sealing wax and make a wax seal, removing any leftover wax.
 If this doesn't work, you can use a toothpick to pluck the wax.
 Avoid using a metal object as it can scratch the stamp.

 My Sealing Wax Spoon Is Covered In Soot

 This is normal as an open flame will cause soot to form on the bottom of your sealing wax spoon.
 We recommend cleaning with every use.
-To clean your spoon simply wipe with a paper towel once it has cooled.
+To clean your spoon, wipe it with a paper towel once it has cooled.

 How Many Seals Can You Get Out Of A Wax Stick?

-You can make 8-10 1" seals for each of our sealing wax sticks.
-We sell them in packs of 6 to make a total of 50-60 1" seals per pack.
+You can make 8-10 1" seals for each sealing wax stick.
+We sell them in packs of 6 to make 50-60 1" seals per pack.